Fly Fishing Paradise: Our Favorite Guided Trips Around Bozeman and Yellowstone

 Gear and Equipment — What’s Provided vs. What to Bring

-The good news: you don’t need to pack an entire fly shop to fish Bozeman or Yellowstone.
-Most outfitters have you covered.
-They’ll bring the rods, reels, flies, nets, and even waders in your size.
+The good news is that you don’t need to pack an entire fly shop to fish Bozeman or Yellowstone.
+Most outfitters will bring the rods, reels, flies, nets, and even waders in your size.
 On full-day trips, expect a cooler with water and often lunch.

 Your job is to show up prepared for the outdoors.
 A few must-haves include:

-If you already own a favorite rod, bring it—guides love seeing personal gear.
+If you already own a favorite rod, bring it!
+Guides love to see personal gear.
 But don’t worry if you’re brand new; the outfitter provides everything you need to fish.

 Instruction for Beginners and Challenges for Experts